hosaka86/MomentumHarvester/YOUTUBE_TUTORIAL.md

 **What is this?** Detects when a new candle has formed.

 **Why?** We only want to make decisions on completed candles, not mid-candle.

+### 🎙️ Narration (Text-to-Speech Ready):
+"Part 15 introduces the IsNewBar function, which is a critical utility that prevents our EA from overtrading.
+The function works by retrieving the opening time of the current bar using iTime, and comparing it to the last bar time we stored in our global variable.
+If these times are different, it means a new candle has formed, so we update our stored time and return true.
+If they're the same, we return false, signaling that we're still on the same bar.
+This elegant solution ensures our trading logic executes exactly once per candle, not on every price tick."

 ```mql5
 //+------------------------------------------------------------------+